- Common Name(s):

 Leaves: Fall Bloom: Early Spring Fruit/Seed/Nut: Fall

 Wildlife Value: This tree is moderately resistant to damage by deer.
 It is a host plant for the Banded Hairstreak, Edward's Hairstreak, Gray Hairstreak, White-M Hairstreak, Horace's Duskywing, Juvenal's Duskywing, butterflies, and many moths.
-The Acorns are eaten by woodpeckers, blue joys, small mammals, wild turkeys, white-tailed deer, and black bear.
+The Acorns are eaten by woodpeckers, blue jays, small mammals, wild turkeys, white-tailed deer, and black bear.

 Insects, Diseases, or Other Plant Problems: Potential insects include scale, oak skeletonizer, leaf miner, and lace bug.
 Potential diseases include anthracnose and oak leaf blister.
 It is resistant to oak wilt.